-Nefazodone is a medication that has been used to treat depression, premenstrual dysphoric disorder (severe PMS), posttraumatic stress disorder, panic disorder and other mental health conditions.
+Nefazodone is a medication used to treat depression.
+It has also been used to treat premenstrual dysphoric disorder (severe PMS), posttraumatic stress disorder (PTSD), panic disorder and other mental health conditions.
 Some trade names for nefazodone are Serzone® and Dutonin®.

 I take nefazodone.
 Can this medication make it harder for me to get pregnant?

 Studies on women have not been done to see if taking nefazodone could make it harder for you to get pregnant.

 I just found out I am pregnant.
 Should I stop taking nefazodone?

 You should speak to your healthcare providers before making any changes in your medication.
 For some women, the benefits of staying on an antidepressant during pregnancy may outweigh any potential risks.
 If you do plan to stop this medication, your healthcare provider may suggest that you gradually lower the dose instead of stopping all at once.
 Stopping this medication suddenly can cause some people to have withdrawal symptoms.
 Some people may have a relapse of their symptoms if they stop this medication during pregnancy.
 Untreated mental illness might also affect a pregnancy.
 For more information see the fact sheet on depression at https://mothertobaby.org/fact-sheets/depression-pregnancy/pdf/.